 Who can I talk to?

-After you are diagnosed, the only people who know your status will be you, your doctor and other health care workers involved in your care.
+After you are find out you are HIV positive, the only people who know your status will be you, your doctor and other health care workers involved in your care.

-- Healthcare workers can not tell anyone about your results without your permission, including your family doctor or your partner.
+- Healthcare workers can not tell anyone about your results without your permission, including your partner, family or general practice doctor (GP).

-- Who you choose to tell, and when you tell them, is for you to decide.
+- Who you choose to tell, and when you choose tell them, is for you to decide.

 - If you think that the person you want to tell will not be able to cope, then you might have to help them with the news.